Young children's clothing and footwear (VAT Notice 714)

 1.1 This notice

-This notice explains when supplies of children’s clothing and footwear can be zero-rated.
+This notice explains when supplies of children’s clothing and footwear can be zero-rated for VAT.

-It’s intended for those who design, manufacture and sell, either as wholesaler or retailer, items of children’s clothing.
+Read this notice if you design, manufacture and sell — either as wholesaler or retailer — items of children’s clothing.

 - be an article of clothing or footwear